 - we make educational resources to empower schools and leaders -

 Our purpose is to build a bridge between academic research and the realities of the classroom.

 We create aesthetically pleasing tools and resources designed to uplift and give direction to the users.

-Engaging Learning Voices have reached over 15,000 educators
+Engaging Learning Voices have designed over 60 tools, reached over 20,000 educators

 This new approach personalises the learning within the change process, therefore there are fewer disengaged teachers, leaders and consequently less disengaged students.
 It values the voices of its participants and creates the conditions for growth within the school community - change from within - supported by tools.